Importance of Citizen Stewardship:

 3. How can we improve and maintain our watershed?

-A definition of “stewardship” isthe careful and responsible management of the watershed.
-“Preservation” is the activity or process of keeping the watershed alive, intact, or free from damage or decay.
-“Conservation” is the prevention of wasteful use of our valued resource.
+Preservation is the activity or process of keeping the watershed alive, intact, or free from damage or decay.

 Watershed stewardship focuses on the overall health and management of the watershed.
 The watershed management approach takes into consideration all the activities that go on in the watershed and helps to organize and guide those activities in reaching clean water goals.
 One measure of this goal is monitoring the Total Maximum Daily Load (TMDL) program.
 It is an initial method to monitor water quality.
 The TMDL is the maximum amount of a pollutant [i.e., bacteria or suspended solids] allowed to enter a water body so that the waterbody continues to meet water quality standards.